charleskoffler/clprolf/README.md

 From this demonstration, I utilized an advanced AI-based tool to refine it.
 This collaboration with AI technology has been instrumental in articulating the theoretical underpinnings of Simol:

-"
 BEGINNING OF AI-based tool refinement:
-Mathematical-like Proof of Simol's Interest
+"Mathematical-like Proof of Simol's Interest

    1. Premise on the Single Responsibility Principle (SRP):
         SRP advocates for a clear and single purpose for each class, which is a widely accepted principle in software engineering for promoting maintainability and clarity in code design.